shirinadan/ai4all-of.github.io/README.md

-# Predictive Modeling of Startup Success
+# BizLens: Startup Success Evaluator

 Developed an end-to-end machine learning pipeline to rigorously test the viability of predicting startup success from a public dataset.
 This project involved advanced data cleansing, feature engineering, and the systematic evaluation of a Random Forest regression model using Python and Scikit-learn, all within AI4ALL's cutting-edge **AI4ALL Ignite** accelerator.
 Our primary finding was a critical analysis of the dataset's integrity, demonstrating a mature, scientific approach to data validation.